sgtobin/HowMuch/README.md

 # HowMuch
 HowMuch is a simple library that translates numbers into words.

-Example:
+The library is available in JavaScript and C#.

 ```C#
 var howMuch = new HowMuch().IsThat(1001000001);
 // Outputs: one billion, one million and one
 ```

-The library is available in JavaScript and C#.

 ## JavaScript
 ### Getting Started